Combos Browse all Suggest

 |Commander / EDH||Legal|

-: Mishra's Factory becomes a 2/2 Assembly-Worker artifact creature until end of turn.
-It's still a land.
+: This becomes a 2/2 Assembly-Worker artifact creature until end of turn.
+This is still a land.

 : Target Assembly-Worker creature gets +1/+1 until end of turn.

 A little out there, but how about they reprint the original dual lands in a commander set?
 Because the price tag creates a pseudo-ban, especially for newer players.
 The reprint of Mishra's Factory didn't tank prices of the old cards, but made it available, and they've even printed it into the ground now.

 And while we are at it, maybe reprint a bunch of reserve list jank.
 Serious players won't use them and casual players won't buy them, so while they're not banned cards, they sit unplayed just the same.

 : ) I mostly just want to make a Master of the Hunt deck, but can't wrap my head around making an expensive janky oldschool casual deck.

 Leonin Arbiter is just too much of a non-bo.
 Mono-w just plays around the interaction with Stoneforge Mystic.
 Add to that Imperial Recruiter and arbiter is just too much messing with my own deck.
 I did play around with Aven Mindcensor but it didn't really seem so useful.